Isaaq genocide: Genocide

 Government forces responded with "appalling savagery", targeting the entire Isaaq civilian population with arrests, rape, mass executions, and indiscriminant shooting and bombing, Hundreds of thousands of Isaaq refugees fled for their lives across the Ethiopian border; government warplanes strafed them as they fled.
-As many as fifty thousand Somalis died and the city of Hargeisa was virtually levelled in what outside analysts depicted as a genocidal campaign by the Barre regime against the Isaaq.
+As many as fifty thousand Somalis died, and the city of Hargeisa was virtually levelled in what outside analysts depicted as a genocidal campaign by the Barre regime against the Isaaq.

 The use of large-scale aerial bombardment was unprecedented in the history of African civil unrest.
 The brutal response of the Siad Barre government did not stop there.
-In discussing the systematic way in which the government targeted Isaaq people with aim to inflict as much loss in property and life, Waldron and Hasci published the following account:
+In discussing the systematic way in which the government targeted Isaaq people to inflict as much loss in property and life, Waldron and Hasci published the following account:

 General Mohammed Said 'Morgan', one of Siad Barre's sons-in-law, [was given] the opportunity to put into operation further elements of a pacification plan he had drawn up earlier.
 Government forces reacted with appalling savagery to the SNM seizure of Burao and near capture of Hargeisa.
 The response culminated in the bombing and artillery bombardment of Hargeisa to a point of virtual destruction.
-Civilian refugees fleeing towards the border were bombed and gunned indiscriminately.
+Civilian refugees fleeing towards the border were bombed and gunned down indiscriminately.
 It was seen, probably rightly, as an attack on the whole Isaaq people...

 The attack on Hargeysa combined the use of artillery shelling and aerial bombardment.

 Within the first three months of the conflict, Isaaqs fled their cities on such a large scale that cities of the north became devoid of their population.
 Civilian Isaaqs were "killed, imprisoned under severe conditions, forced to flee across the border, or became displaced in the far-off countryside".

 The Siad Barre government adopted a policy that "any able-bodied Isaaq who could help the SNM had to be killed.
 Those who could be of financial help or influence to the SNM, because of social status, were to be put in prison."
 Though this policy did not exclude children or the elderly, the result was that "more than 90% of the people killed were between the ages of 15-35 years."

 Somali historian Mohamed Haji Ingiriis refers to "the state-sponsored genocidal campaigns leveled at the Isaaq clan-group", which he notes is "popularly known in public discourses as the 'Hargeisa Holocaust'" as a "forgotten genocide".

 A number of genocide scholars (including Israel Charny, Gregory Stanton, Deborah Mayersen, and Adam Jones) as well as international media outlets, such as The Guardian, The Washington Post and Al Jazeera among others, have referred to the case as one of genocide.